This page is an informational blog post about Architectural Photography.

 Again, all depends…

 Angles matter: wide or narrow angle, it makes a difference and the use of it depends on the object and purpose of the shot.
 The eye point matters because it either emphasizes something or can be used to do the opposite.
-As a photographer you want to find the strongest angle, or an interesting angle to support the message of the shot.
+As a photographer you want to find the strongest angle, or an interesting angle to support the message of the shot, bringing the story to life.
 For architectural shots a very narrow shot that focuses on just a detail area can lead to a strong photo.
 Here’s a big difference to the common definition of Real Estate photography, see also my article: Architectural Photography vs. Real Estate Photography — is there a difference?

 Reflections: like with lighting, reflections add something to an image composition.
 Whether it is a lake or pond in front of architecture or the building materials.
 I think, architects like glass, mirrors so much is because they know it adds the little bit extra.